StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 This shows that, as long as the algorithm contemplates the possibility of change by always encouraging a minimum level of exploration, new opportunities can be exploited as they arise.

-Interestingly, if the minimum level of pheromones was plotted instead of the mean, it did not rise very much.
+Interestingly, if the minimum level of pheromones was plotted instead of the mean, it would not rise by a lot.
 I think this is because even after dividing by ten, a few of the edges in the best solution were still not included in this cycle.
 This can further be attested by the dip in average pheromone levels by the end of the graph above.
 I believe in the last 50 iterations a cycle was found that contained an edge that had not been diminished, but was nonetheless small enough to present an improvement.

 ## Conclusions